danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 - [CORS headers](#cors-headers)
 - [In closing](#in-closing)

-But if you just want to read the code, head over to <a href="https://github.com/danillouz/serverless-auth" target="_blank" rel="noopener noreferrer">this GitHub repo</a>.
+If you just want to read the code, go to <a href="https://github.com/danillouz/serverless-auth" target="_blank" rel="noopener noreferrer">github.com/danillouz/serverless-auth</a>.

 ## Use case and technologies